fishjam-cloud/mobile-client-sdk/packages/react-native-client/README.md

 ### Android

-1. Add camera and microphone permissions to your `AndroidManifest.xml`.
+1. Add camera and microphone permissions to your `AndroidManifest.xml` or you app.json permissions.
 2. Rebuild the app.
 That's it!

 ### iOS

+> [!NOTE]
+> If you're using our plugin with `enableScreensharing` set to `true`.
+Not further steps are required.

 On iOS installation is a bit more complicated, because you need to setup a screen broadcast app extension for screensharing.